ThePoShWolf/Discordant/README.md

 **(fka Discord.Net.PowerShell)**

 PowerShell module for managing Discord, including interactions.
+The module is built on top of [Discord.Net](https://github.com/discord-net/Discord.Net).

 This module was originally designed to provide the bare minimum functionality to support a Discord bot in PowerShell.
 However, there seems to be an interest in Discord management from PowerShell so this module is being extended to provide additional functionality.